QuiiBz/next-international/packages/next-international/README.md

 - **Small**: 1.2 KB gzipped (1.7 KB uncompressed), no dependencies
 - **Simple**: No webpack configuration, no CLI, just pure TypeScript
 - **SSR**: Load only the required locale, SSRed

+> **Note**: You can now build on top of the types used by next-international using [international-types](https://github.com/QuiiBz/next-international/tree/main/packages/international-types)!

 ## Usage